Anti-Slavery Statement

 Looking Ahead

-This statement covers the period 1 January 2023 to 31 December 2023 and has been approved by the board of directors of Smardt Chillers Pty Ltd and its affiliated entities around the world, in November 2024:
+This statement covers the period 1 January 2024 to 31 December 2024 and has been approved by the boards of directors of the following entities in March 2025.

 Albert Yam, Board Director